 All arrest data stored in ADRS is considered criminal history information and therefore all security requirements defined in Arizona Revised Statute 41-1750 apply.
 Arrest data starting from a February 1,2007 arrest date is populated in the ADRS database.
 Arrests prior to this date do not exist in ADRS and previous procedures for updating disposition data apply.
 Once all charges for an arrest have a final disposition, ADRS will purge the information associated to this arrest 31 days after the last charge was updated.

-For additional information on ADRS, please contact the Criminal History Records Section at (602) 223-2542 or by emailing [email protected].
+For any disposition or criminal record information, please contact the Criminal History Records Section at (602) 223-2222 or by emailing [email protected].

 For connectivity issues or how to obtain ADRS access (Law Enforcement, Courts, and Prosecutors ONLY), please contact the ADRS Admin by emailing [email protected].